Monday, 18 November 2024

 FAUST ZWÖLF METER UNTER DER OBERFLÄCHE/I AM…AN ARTIST

 My love for krautrock was first and foremost formented through Faust, most memorably THE FAUST TAPES, which pretty much changed the way I thought about music forever.
 Zwölf Meter Unter Der Oberfläche (or Twelve Metres Below The Surface, Google Translate fans) is Faust at their most Faust-iest, a disorienting experiment in tape-splicing innovation that is almost entirely discombobulating in nature.
-It’s taken from the album MOMENTAUFNAHME III, a collection of snapshots gathered from their legendary 1970s recordings (although some of these recordings also appear on 2001’s BBC SESSIONS+ where this track is titled 360) released in.
-By contrast, the delicate I Am…An Artist is taken from the album MOMENTAUFNAHME II, released in 2023, one of two albums that collects together music recorded between 1971 and 1974 in a similar vein to the way in which THE FAUST TAPES was assembled - which is to say, they contain a montage of minimal electronic pulses, ambient dreamscapes, vocal collages to heavy drone, ritualistic percussion and psychedelic grooves that provide a very good introduction to the band should you in anyway interested.
+It’s taken from the album MOMENTAUFNAHME III, a collection of snapshots gathered from their legendary 1970s recordings (although some of these recordings also appear on 2001’s BBC SESSIONS+ where this track is titled 360) released earlier this year.
+By contrast, the delicate I Am…An Artist is taken from the album MOMENTAUFNAHME II, released in 2023, one of two albums that collects together music recorded between 1971 and 1974 in a similar vein to the way in which THE FAUST TAPES was assembled - which is to say, they contain a montage of minimal electronic pulses, ambient dreamscapes, vocal collages to heavy drone, ritualistic percussion and psychedelic grooves that provide a very good introduction to the band should you be in anyway interested.

 SOFT HEARTED SCIENTISTS PHANTOM OF CANTON